 - Your travel companions: Are you travelling with family or friends?

 These are just a few things to consider when buying travel insurance.
 Be sure to read the policy carefully to make sure you’re getting the coverage you need.
+For anything further, it is always worth consulting a broker, such as onesure insurance, for a more detailed explanation of anything and to provide you with an indication of how much to allow for insuring your trip.

 Think about using an insurance broker or agent when you are looking for travel insurance as this is a way to obtain the most competitive price.
 This will then free up more money to spend on enjoying the holiday itself and treating your family to the very best.